SpectoLabs/hoverfly/docs/pages/keyconcepts/templating/templating.rst

 Global Literals and Variables
 -----------------------------
-We can define global literals and variables which can be used in any of responses.
+You can define global literals and variables for templated response.
+This comes in handy when you have a lot of templated responses that share the same constant values or helper methods.

 Literals
 ~~~~~~~~

-- Format to define literals under data is as follow.
+Literals are constant values.
+You can declare literals as follows and then reference it in templated response as ``{{ Literals.<literal name> }}``.

 ::